msmedes/anjin/README.md

 - `rye sync`
 - `rye run anjin -r <requirements file> -c <codebase path>`

 Right now accepts absolute paths to the requirements file and codebase.
-Also probably will not work at all since I am manually finding changelog files in github repos.

 You will need to set the OPENAI_API_KEY and GITHUB_TOKEN environment variables in a `.env` file

-You can mark packages to be ignored by adding `# anjin: ignore` to the dep in the requirements file.
+You can mark packages to be ignored by adding `# anjin:ignore` to the dep in the requirements file.

 ### anjin "in action"